Checkbox for virtual currency

 IRS requires disclosure of virtual currency transactions with the virtual currency checkbox on Form 1040 and provides guidance on hard forks and air drops of virtual currency.

 Virtual currency is considered property for federal income tax purposes.
 Transactions involving virtual currency are often similar to transactions involving stock investments, although virtual currency is not a stock.

-In 2014, the IRS published initial guidance on virtual currency in 2014 and further guidance was released in 2019, including rules for hard forks, airdrops, and how to deal with the virtual currency checkbox.
+The IRS published initial guidance on virtual currency in 2014 and further guidance was released in 2019, including rules for hard forks, airdrops, and how to deal with the virtual currency checkbox.

 Virtual currency checkbox

 The virtual currency checkbox includes the following question: “At any time during [the tax year], did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
 The instructions require the taxpayer to check “yes” if any of the following transactions occurred:

 - The receipt or transfer of virtual currency for free (including from an airdrop or hard fork).

 - An exchange of virtual currency for goods or services.

 - An exchange of virtual currency for other property, including another type of virtual currency.

 - A disposition of a financial interest in virtual currency.